HDB flats are public housing launched by the Singapore Government to solve the housing needs of all Singapore Citizens.

-Five years MOP means you must physically stay in the unit during these 5 years, and not the owning of the Flat for five Years.
+Five years MOP means you must physically stay in the unit during these 5 years, and not the owner of the Flat for five Years.

-Mr and Mrs Tan got their keys to their BTO flat on 1st January 2015, in the year 2018, they are posted oversea to work for 3 years from 1 January 2018.
-For a valid reason, they have gotten approval from HDB to rent out their flat during these 3 years when they are overseas.
+Mr and Mrs Tan got their keys to their BTO flat on 1st January 2015, in the year 2018, they are posted overseas to work for 3 years from 1 January 2018.
+For a valid reason, they have gotten approval from HDB to rent out their flat during these 3 years when they are away.

-3 years later, in the year 2021, when they are back in Singapore, they decided to sell their HDB flat since they have owned the house for 6 years but were rejected.
+3 years later, in the year 2021, when they are back in Singapore, they decided to sell their HDB flat but was rejected by the Housing Developing Board.
 Why?

-In Singapore, the primary role of an HDB flat is to provide housing to qualify Singapore Citizens (SC) and Singapore Permanent Residents (SPR), not serve as an investment.
-The MOP seeks to prevent people from buying resale flats and reselling them for higher prices immediately.
+In Singapore, the primary objective of an HDB flat is to provide housing to qualify Singapore Citizens (SC) and Singapore Permanent Residents (SPR), not to serve as an investment.
+The Minimum Occupation Period seeks to prevent people from buying resale flats and reselling them for higher prices immediately.

-A MOP prevents property investors from driving up the prices of public housing
+The minimum Occupation Period prevents property investors from driving up the prices of public housing.

 The only exception to this rule is one-room resale flats that are purchased without any grants - these flats can be bought and resold without having to fulfil any MOP.

-How long is the duration of the MOP?
+How long is the duration of the Minimum Occupation Period?

-The MOP duration differs depending on several factors: the date of your flat application, the flat type, and your mode of purchase.
+The Minimum Occupation Period duration differs depending on several factors: the date of your flat application, the flat type, and your mode of purchase.

-The following purchase modes will see a MOP of five years:
+The following purchase modes will see a Minimum Occupation Period of five years:

 · Your flat is purchased from HDB